 Love that breaks all the rules…

-Every culture has its secrets, and Delroi is no different.
+Every culture has its secrets, some surprising and some horrifying, and Delroi is no different.
 When Sergei Trace, half Delroi half Earthling, arrived on his father’s home planet he expected some culture shock.
 He’s used to living in the shadows, on the fringes of life.
 On Delroi he’s thrust into the light.

 Kayna Idis has a serious problem.
 She’s in love with the wrong man.
 Razor Deriq is everything she always wanted.
 Strong and steadfast.
 Sexy and fun.
 Then Sergei enters her life just as compelling in his own way.
 He’s dark and mysterious.
 Hard and unflinching.
 And she wonders if she can have them both.

 Razor is determined to keep them both, but first he needs to find and eliminate the warriors threatening Kayna.
 Pairing up with Sergei for the task gives him the perfect opportunity for seduction, but will Sergei ever lower his shields enough to let him and Kayna in?